patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 stay for two nights.

-The weather got a bit rainier but not a downpour, and I continued walking to the old town, aiming in particular for the Alexander Nevelsky katedraal.
+The weather got a bit rainier but not a downpour, and I continued walking to the old town, aiming in particular for the Aleksander Nevski katedraal.
 One might think it looks somewhat Russian, but it's still a key tourist attraction.

 One reason that I do airport walks is to see what the infrastructure is like.
 YYZ loses badly, while, say, GVA is excellent.
 TLL is walkable on sidewalks but there are stroady bits and huge malls near the airport.
-Comparable to LHR, but Tallinn is smaller, so the distance is less.
+Comparable to the LHR walk, but Tallinn is smaller, so the distance is less.
 As I got closer to the centre the streets became less stroady and there were more old buildings showing up, made of wood, brick, or stone (rather than concrete).

-Getting to the old town, things looked medieval, and that is also a big part of their marketing, with Vikings playing a small role as well.
-It's somewhat like Old Montreal, but a few centuries older, and with more castles and buildings made of stone.
+Getting to the old town, things looked medieval, a big part of their marketing, with Vikings playing a role as well.
+It's somewhat like Old Montreal, but a few centuries older, and with more castles, and buildings made of stone (also true of Montreal).
 The centre is closed to cars and there are lots of people walking around.
 Touristy, of course, but it seems to work as a place for tourists.